Imaginous/Cowboy_Untamed/IOS.md

 # IOS Users

+You now can also use [Cowboy Unleashed](https://github.com/mmmago/cowboyunleashed) made by a fellow Cowboy and programmer.

 You can use an Android phone to make the "hacks" or do some of them by hand using the [BLE Scanner](https://apps.apple.com/nl/app/ble-scanner-4-0/id1221763603 "BLE Scanner") app (my preference) or the [nRF Connect](https://apps.apple.com/nl/app/nrf-connect-bluetooth-app/id1054362403 "nRF Connect") app from the Apple Store.

 ## Donate
 If you like the instructions, you're welcome to make a [donation](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#donate).

+## Good news
+A fellow Cowboy has developed [Cowboy Unleashed](https://github.com/mmmago/cowboyunleashed).
+An app for IOS to untame your Cowboy.

 ## Usage
 Disable speedlimit Cowboy C1+, C2 and C3.